vitorpy/vitorpy/README.md

 🦀 Onchain engineer & founder.
-Equal parts code whisperer and ponzinomics enthusiast.
-Exploring Solana.
+Equal parts code whisperer and ponzinomics maximalist.
+Building on Solana.
 A few years here and still dreaming of cyberspace.
-Building the new new thing.
+Creating the [new new thing](https://darklake.fi).

 **Reach out:**